paretoman/votekit/tutorial/entities.md

   * voterGeom:
     * For 2D, an array of objects: {x,y,w}.
     * For 1D, an array of objects: {x,w,densityProfile}.
+  * voterStrategyList: voterStrategy[]
+  * voterStrategy:
+    * {actionList, actionCDF}
+  * voterShape.strategy
+    * A list of actionLists, indexed by voteCasterName to decide applicability.

 ### Candidates